italia/eudi-wallet-it-docs/docs/en/trust.rst

 Entity Statements
 -----------------

-Trust Anchors and Intermediates publish an Entity Statement related to a Subordinate.
+Trust Anchors and Intermediates publish an Entity Statement related to an immediate Subordinate.
 The Entity Statement MAY contain a metadata policy and the Trust Marks related to a Subordinate.

 The metadata policy, when applied, makes one or more changes to the final metadata of the Leaf.
 The final metadata of a Leaf is derived from the Trust Chain that contains all the statements, starting from the Entity Configuration up to the Entity Statement issued by the Trust Anchor.

-Trust Anchors and Intermediates MUST expose the Federation Fetch endpoint, where the Entity Statements are requested to validate the Leaf's Entity Configurations signature.
+Trust Anchors and Intermediates MUST expose the Federation Fetch endpoint, where the Entity Statements are requested to validate the Leaf's Entity Configuration signature.

 .. note::
     The Federation Fetch endpoint MAY also publish X.509 certificates for each of the public keys of the Subordinate.
 Making the propagation of the X.509 certificates automatic.